hrishim/mail_chat/README.md

 3. **Python 3.10+**: Required for running the application
 4. **NVIDIA Driver**: Latest NVIDIA driver compatible with CUDA
 5. **Storage**: At least 20GB free disk space for the model and container

+### Dependencies
+This project uses several key dependencies:
+- **LangChain Core**: Core abstractions and interfaces
+- **LangChain Community**: Community-maintained integrations including FAISS vector store
+- **NVIDIA AI Endpoints**: For NV-Embed-QA model access
+- **FAISS-CPU**: For efficient vector storage and retrieval
+- **Python-Magic**: For file type detection
+- **Python-Dotenv**: For secure environment variable management

+All dependencies are specified in `requirements.txt` with their correct versions.

 ### Setup Instructions